DrakirL/DrakirL.github.io/p10/class/monk.md

 ### Level 1: ???
 *Elemental "maneuvers/disciplines?" that cast spells (without slot, focus, or materials) or have similar effects.
 Max Rank = half level rounded up. <br>
-*Learn two? every subclass feature, 5 new options each time: One for each element, and one mixing them/being flexible.
+*Learn two? every subclass talent, 5 new options each time: One for each element, and one mixing them/being flexible.

 ### Level 2: ???
 ???